Qudosoft/SAMMCharts/Readme.md

 <script src="samm-charts.js" type="text/javascript"></script>
 ```

-SammCharts is developed as an AMD module so you can easily integrate with RequireJS.
+SAMMCharts is developed as an AMD module so you can easily integrate with RequireJS.
 See [SAMM Roadmap with RequireJS](https://qudosoft-labs.github.io/SAMMCharts/examples/roadmap.html) for an example setup.

 # Getting Started